Gregory Halpern

-Gregory Halpern (born 1977) is an American photographer and teacher.
-He currently teaches at the Rochester Institute of Technology and is a nominee member of Magnum Photos..
+Gregory Halpern (born 1977) is an American photographer and teacher, living in Rochester, New York.
+He is a professor of photography at the Rochester Institute of Technology and is a full member of Magnum Photos.
 Halpern has published a number of books of his own work; Zzyzx won PhotoBook of the Year at the 2016 Paris Photo–Aperture Foundation PhotoBook Awards.
 He received a Guggenheim Fellowship in 2014.

-Life and work
+Early life and education

 Halpern grew up in Buffalo, New York.
 He holds a BA in history and literature from Harvard University and an MFA from California College of the Arts.

-He has taught at California College of the Arts, Cornell University, School of the Museum of Fine Arts, Boston, Harvard University and the Harvard Graduate School of Design.
-He currently teaches at the Rochester Institute of Technology.
+Life and work